p410n3/YDL-UI/README.md

 youtube-dl supports all this, but all the UIs I found werent really my taste.
 So I made my own.

+# Features
+- Make multiple users
+- Log every (succesful) download in the log.php
+- configuration variables are all stored in an config.php
+- Download whole channels, playlists, trackstations etc. (And MANY other sites are supported as well for example soundcloud)
+- Writes artists and Thumbnails to mp3s (when using default config parameter)
+- Deletes all files that are older than specified in the config
+- Completeley databess less
+- Responsive design to use it on your phone!

 # Idea of this Project

 This downloader is meant to be used as a selfhosted and private Service.
 It was designed with this in mind and DOES not scale well.